Yifaer/vcf_coding_challenge/README.md

 ## Installation

 This is an R script.
 You need to install R on your computer.
-The R script utilizes three third-party package : httr, jsonlite, and magrittr, which should be installed as well.
+The R script utilizes three third-party packages : httr, jsonlite, and magrittr, which should be installed as well.